danielvartan/health/README.md

 data is under the [Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-For questions regarding this repository, send an e-mail to
+For questions regarding this repository, send an email to
 <danvartan@gmail.com>.

 ## Citation